sanchda/simple_server/readme.md

 on connection requests (I understand the default limit to be 0-8192).
 The simple solution would be to add a level of indirection between the FDs and the globals hanging onto connection state, which I did not do for simplicity.

-## Editorial

-In this code I use conventions (e.g., `if(10>(n+(m=syscall()))) DoThing();`) for the sake of readability/brevity which are not advisable when many hands are working on a given project.
-I have tried to structure the code in a way that makes it easy to read as a single file, but it should be relatively easy to see how it might be refactored into a proper project.
-I intended this as a convenience to the reviewers--hopefully it doesn't defeat that goal.

-Overall, I hope the team will find the this approach to be a little beyond the scope of the exercise, but thoughtful in its communication of the author's experience with network code (albeit on Linux quite a bit more than Windows).
-I think the state machine approach very elegantly constrains the behavior of the server, even in substantially more sophisticated protocols.
-Although I do probably overuse the technique here, I also believe the use of X-macros defend well against many easy-to-introduce state desynchronization bugs.
-Socket-level details are a bit fluffy--I'm not using fork() on Linux, and on Windows the poll()/recv()/send() primitives are barely correct, so the whole EINTR handling hints at a category of issues not completely relevant for this exercise.